dom111/shscr/README.md

 * ```rpix```:  randomly colored "pixels"
 * ```rblock```:  randomly colored "blocks"
 * ```planitis```:  similar to vastro, but with planets, not stars
+* ```tvsnow```:  TV static in the terminal, based on the snow screensaver for DOS

+# Contributing

+If you have an idea for a module, or already have source code and a compiled program, I'll be glad to add it to shSS!